 Charlottetown: The assembly enjoyed a week of very practical and encouraging ministry with John Meekin.

 Phoenix, Orangewood: The annual MLK weekend conference was a time of happy fellowship, excellent ministry, and helpful Bible readings on the “High Priestly Prayer” from John 17.
 Ken Turkington of Venezuela provided the missionary report.
-Other of the Lord’s servants assisting were Tom Baker, Marcus Cain, John Clingen, John Dennison, John Fitzpatrick, Dan Harvey, and Paul Thiessen.
+Other of the Lord’s servants assisting were Tom Baker, Marcus Cain, John Clingen, John Dennison, John Fitzpatrick, and Paul Thiessen.
 A number of younger believers from California and New Mexico attended along with saints from many other assemblies in the US and Canada.

 Hitesville: Russ Nesbit and Robert Orr purposed to have gospel meetings February 4–16.

 Byfield: The believers enjoyed a visit from Mark Procopio, on January 22, who gave a report of the work in Brazil.
 The meeting was an encouraging reminder of what God can accomplish when we make ourselves available to His leading.
 Many local believers from surrounding assemblies supported the meeting, which was appreciated.
 Please pray for planned gospel meetings beginning March 3 with Gene Higgins, DV.

 Ferndale: The assembly appreciated multiple visits and recent ministry from Frank Sona.